ashatidealiq/momentumbot/README.md

 ## Description

-This demo project uses a simple Keras model to predict prices for 3 separate asset classes (Gold, NASDAQ Composite Index, and Bitcoin).
+This demo project uses a simple Keras model to predict prices for 3 separate asset classes (Gold, NASDAQ Composite Index and Bitcoin).

 Note: The project primarily demonstrates scalable machine learning and deep learning.
 I really wouldn't use it to trade.